-(a) If, in the opinion of the enforcing agent, aA public pool that is maintained or operated in a manner whichthat creates an unhealthyfulful, unsafe, or unsanitary condition, the pool-may be closed by the enforcing agent.
-Unhealthyfulful, unsafe, or unsanitary conditions include but are not limited to failure to maintain clean pool water and clear pool water requirements; inadequate disinfection; improper pH; the presence of inhalation hazards; failure to meet microbiological or chemical waterguality standards; missing or broken suction outlet covers; missing or broken pool enclosures, including fencing and gates; hazards to pool users; and any other violation of these regulations identified by the enforcing agent.
-Such a A public pool shall not be reopened until correction is made, the unhealthyfulful, unsafe, or unsanitary condition has been rectified and upon specific written approval efrom the enforcing agent.
+(a) If, in the opinion of the enforcing agent, aA public pool that is maintained or operated in a manner which creates an unhealthfuly, unsafe, or unsanitary condition, the pool may be closed by the enforcing agent.
+Unhealthy, unsafe or unsanitary conditions include but are not limited to failure to maintain clean pool water and clear pool water requirements, inadequate disinfection, improper pH, the presence of inhalation hazards, failure to meet microbiological or chemical water quality standards, missing or broken suction outlet covers, missing or broken pool enclosures including fencing and gates, hazards to pool users and any other violation of these regulations identified by the enforcing agent.
+Such aA public pool shall not be reopened until correction is made, the unhealthy, unsafe or unsanitary condition has been rectified and upon specific written approval efrom the enforcing agent.